SalomePlatform/adao/doc/en/using.rst

 simulation used by the data assimilation procedure.
 The post-processing can be provided through the "*UserPostAnalysis*" ADAO keyword as a script or a string, by templates, or can be build as YACS nodes.
 These two ways of building the post-processing can use all the SALOME possibilities.
+See the part describing :ref:`section_ref_output_variables`, or the help for each algorithm, for the full description of these elements.

-In details, the YACS scheme has an "*algoResults*" output port of the computation bloc, which gives access to an object of type "*pyobj*" named hereafter "*ADD*", containing all the calculation results.
+In practice, the YACS scheme has an "*algoResults*" output port of the computation bloc, which gives access to an object of type "*pyobj*" named hereafter "*ADD*", containing all the calculation results.
 These results can be obtained by retrieving the named variables stored along the calculation.
 The